-I earned my Ph.D. in Physiology & Neurobiology, as well as an M.A. in Psychology/Behavioral Neuroscience, from the University of Connecticut.
-I completed postdoctoral training at Brown University, Department of Neuroscience; Wyeth Pharmaceuticals, Department of Neurophysiology & Neuropharmacology, and the University of Pennsylvania, Department of Neuroscience.
-I joined the Department of Psychology & Program in Neuroscience at Lafayette College in 2006, was awarded Alexander von Humboldt Research Fellowship from 2016-2017 at the Friedrich Alexander Universität, Universitätsklinikum, Erlangen, Germany , named William C. ’67 & Pamela Rappolt Scholar in Neuroscience in 2018, and promoted to Full Professor in 2019.
+I earned my Ph.D. in Physiology & Neurobiology and an M.A. in Psychology/Behavioral Neuroscience from the University of Connecticut.
+My postdoctoral training took place at Brown University in the Department of Neuroscience, Wyeth Pharmaceuticals in the Department of Neurophysiology & Neuropharmacology, and the University of Pennsylvania in the Department of Neuroscience.
+I joined the Department of Psychology and the Program in Neuroscience at Lafayette College in 2006, was awarded the Alexander von Humboldt Research Fellowship from 2016–2017 at Friedrich-Alexander-Universität, Universitätsklinikum, Erlangen, Germany, named William C. ’67 & Pamela Rappolt Scholar in Neuroscience in 2018, promoted to Full Professor in 2019 and named Rappolt Professor in 2024.

-Work in my laboratory focuses on examining the neurobiological mechanisms underlying neurodevelopmental disorders, and translating our work in genetic animal models to humans.
-For example, students in my laboratory are examining the interaction between dyslexia susceptibility genes, maze learning behavior, and reading toward the early identification of specific reading disorder (see Reading Research Lab), based on results from our research with mouse models of dyslexia.
-In addition to neurodevelopmental research, Prof. Yih-Choung Yu (ECE) and I run a multidisciplinary, collaborative research program to develop and improve EEG-based Brain-Computer Interface devices.
+The research in my laboratory focuses on investigating the neurobiological mechanisms underlying neurodevelopmental disorders, with the aim of translating our findings from genetic animal models to humans.
+For instance, students in my lab are exploring the interaction between dyslexia susceptibility genes, maze learning behavior, and reading abilities to facilitate early identification of specific reading disorders.
+This work is informed by our research using mouse models of dyslexia.
+Additionally, in collaboration with Prof. Yih-Choung Yu (ECE), I co-lead a multidisciplinary research program aimed at developing and improving EEG-based Brain-Computer Interface devices.

 IMG_20160720_125023260